FOGProject/fog-docs/tasks/index.rst

 Tasks and Concepts
 ==================

+.. admonition:: info

-Common tasks/how-tos and concepts of using
+   * Common tasks/how-tos and concepts of using fog
+   * Includes things like how to capture and deploy images

 .. toctree::
-   :maxdepth: 6
+   :maxdepth: 3

    capture_an_image
    deploy_an_image